-Small Block Mapping (8 sites, 2015-2017): In September 2015, we began to map and test for GRBaV (using the protocols described previously) at the same 5 established vineyards mentioned in Objective 2.
+Small Block Mapping (8 sites).
+In September 2015, we began to map and test for GRBaV (using the protocols described previously) at the same 5 established vineyards mentioned in Objective 2.
 At each site, an area consisting of 6 rows by 20 vines per row (120 vines/site total) was visually evaluated for GRBaV and petiole samples collected from each vine (3 petioles/vine) for diagnostic testing.
 At some sites canes were sampled instead of petioles because samples were collected after vines had dropped their leaves.
 Cane samples consisted of a composite sample of three canes per vine.
 Each piece of cane material was taken from between nodes 1-5.

-This detailed mapping was repeated each year to evaluate viral spread.
+The idea is to return to these same blocks in September 2016 and 2017 to repeat this detailed mapping to evaluate if the virus appears to be spreading from vine to vine.
 In October 2015 we learned that one of these established vineyard sites (Napa - Yountville) was going to be removed due to intolerable levels of GRBaV incidence.
 In December 2015, we located an alternate site (Napa - Oakville 2) to replace the lost site and conducted the same detailed mapping protocol.
 Unfortunately, this site was also subsequently replanted at the end of 2016, as was the Napa - Oakville 1 site.
 A new site has been located to replace these lost sites (Napa - Mt.
 Veeder).
 In fall 2016, additional sites in the Sierra Foothills were added to the mapping effort.
 See Table 3 for a summary of the sites sampled over the past 2 years.
 Sampling in 2016 was expanded to include separate samples of 3 and 6 petioles from each vine to evaluate the sensitivity of virus detection.
 Visual evaluations were eliminated in 2016 as well, since it is now well-known that symptom expression does not correlate with GRBaV infection.
-Sampling in 2017 was somewhat reduced in the North Coast, 2 Sierra Foothills) and 3 years of mapping data from 4 sites (2 North Coast, 2 Sierra Foothills) and 3 years of mapping data from 2 sites (both North Coast).
+Sampling in 2017 was somewhat reduced in the North Coast due to several sites being replanted.
+In total we have 2 years of mapping data from 4 sites (2 North Coast, 2 Sierra Foothills) and 3 years of mapping data from 2 sites (both North Coast).